 Not being able to see your friends and wider family can be upsetting and tough.
 There are lots of ways to combat loneliness and anxiety and following our tips is a great start:

 It can be stressful not being able to remove yourself from the people in your home.
 If things are feeling anxious or tense, take yourself off to your bedroom if you can and do something that you enjoy to relax, like listening to music or reading a book.
-Find support if you are living in a difficult situation at home.

 This is a worrying time for everyone, and while it’s ok for children and young people to know that adults worry too, try and attempt to model helpful ways of dealing with your anxiety – such as calling a friend or family member or dancing to music to take your mind off things.